How to Recover Smarter After a Workout

 Do: Refuel With Protein and Carbs

-• Carbs restore glycogen and reduce muscle breakdown
+• Carbs replenish glycogen stores and lower cortisol

-While fasting has benefits, skipping post-workout fuel can blunt gains, increase soreness, and delay recovery — especially after strength or endurance training.
+While intermittent fasting has its place, skipping post-workout nutrition can hinder recovery, blunt muscle growth, and prolong fatigue — especially after strength or endurance training.

 Do: Cool Down With Gentle Movement